atick-faisal/label-studio/docs/source/tutorials/mmdetection-3.md

 https://mmdetection.readthedocs.io/en/latest/

-This example demonstrates how to use the MMDetection model with Label Studio to annotate images with bounding boxes.
+This example demonstrates how to use the MMDetection model with Annotation Hub to annotate images with bounding boxes.
 The model is based on the YOLOv3 architecture with a MobileNetV2 backbone and trained on the COCO dataset.

 ![screenshot.png](/tutorials/screenshot.png)

 ## Before you begin

-Before you begin, you must install the [Label Studio ML backend](https://github.com/HumanSignal/label-studio-ml-backend?tab=readme-ov-file#quickstart).
+Before you begin, you must install the [Annotation Hub ML backend](https://github.com/HumanSignal/label-studio-ml-backend?tab=readme-ov-file#quickstart).

 This tutorial uses the [`mmdetection-3` example](https://github.com/HumanSignal/label-studio-ml-backend/tree/master/label_studio_ml/examples/mmdetection-3).